 1. Philippine Eagle Center

 Visiting the home of the monkey-eating eagle (Pithecophaga jefferyi) is an amazing experience.
-It's quite an adrenaline rush getting up close with this rare, huge bird – one that can be found only in the Philippines.
+It’s quite an adrenaline rush getting up close and personal with this rare, huge bird – one that can be found only in the Philippines.
 But not just this grand eagle, the center is also home to other predators such as serpent eagles, hawks, sea eagles and other species.
-From Davao city, it takes about an hour to reach the Philippine Eagle Center; you can ride a van near Bankerohan Public Market to Calinan, then ride a motorcycle called habal-habal that goes to the center.
+From Davao City, it takes about an hour to reach the Philippine Eagle Center; you can ride a van near Bankerohan Public Market to Calinan, then ride a motorcycle called habal-habal that goes to the center.

 2. The parks